techgrounds/techgrounds-laminated-denim/beschrijvingen/01_notes/LNX-06 notes.md

 Process ID.
 A numerical value assigned to a process.

 ##### ps
 Lists the user's currently running processes.
-Used with the **aux** flag, it displays all active processes, including system processes and those belonging to other users.
+Used with the **-aux** flag, it displays all active processes, including system processes and those belonging to other users.

 ##### top
 A command that displays real-time usage statistics on running processes.
 Includes memory & CPU utilization.
-Using the **-p** flag `top -p PID` displays detailed information on a process.
+Using the **-p** flag as `top -p PID` displays detailed information on a process.

 ##### kill
 Kills or ends a process.